macatak/infosec/API-Sec/OWASP-API-Top10-Summary.md

   - Test unauthorized access across all HTTP methods (GET, POST, DELETE, etc.).
   - Replace objectIDs and tokens with those from other users and attempt unauthorized actions.
   - Ensure every object reference and all endpoints are protected.
+- **Can Detection Be Automated?**: **Partially**
+  - Automated testing can be used to replace objectIDs or userIDs and check for unauthorized access.
+Tools like Burp Suite or Postman can automate some aspects, but testing every objectID across all endpoints might require manual effort to fully test authorization.

 ## 2. Broken User Authentication (BUA)